 - salt and pepper

-Use a wok or large fry pan to cook the slaw.
-Place the cabbage and carrots in the pan with the water.
+Place the cabbage and carrots in a wok or large frying pan with water.
 Turn the heat on high and bring water to a boil.
 Cover and cook the vegetables for about 5 minutes, or until the cabbage is slightly wilted.
 Remove from heat.
-Toss with salt and pepper and vinegar.
+Toss with salt, pepper and vinegar.
 Keep lid on until ready to serve.

 Whisk together all ingredients to make tarragon mayo.
-Serve drizzled on top of cabbage slaw or (I like ion the side.
+Serve drizzled on top of cabbage slaw or on the side.